HR Excellence in Research

 As part of its commitment to strengthen its competitiveness at the the European Research Area the Fundación BCMaterials endorsed in 14/07/2022 the European (Charter and Code) that sets out the rules and obligations of researchers, their employers and funders, as well as transparent and fair recruitment procedures.

-As part of the process of obtaining the HRS4R accreditation in HR excellence in Research, Fundación BCMaterials presented its Application on 18/07/2022 to obtain the "HR Excellence in Research" award, based on the implementation of the HRS4R action plan.
+In July 2022, Fundación BCMaterials presented its Application to obtain the "HR Excellence in Research" award, based on the implementation of the HRS4R action plan.
 The institution obtained the award in March 2023.

 The European Charter for Researchers.
 The Code of Conduct for the Recruitment of Researchers